daattali/advanced-shiny/navigate-history/README.md

-# Navigation in a Shiny app
+# Navigation in a Shiny app (forward/backwards in history)

 Sometimes it's nice to be able to support navigation within a Shiny app, especially when there are multiple tabs or some other form of "multiple pages" in a Shiny app.
 Since Shiny apps are a single page, the browser nagivation buttons (previous/next page) don't work when "navigating" within a Shiny app.
 You also can't bookmark a certain "page" in a Shiny app - every time you go to an app, you will be shown the initial state of the app.